-Commonweal students and staff are once again celebrating another year of academic success at A Level with its largest ever cohort of Post 16 students achieving a very impressive set of A Level and vocational qualifications.
-With an A*-E pass rate of 99.5% and 45% of all grades achieved at A*-B, these very pleasing figures should ensure that the Sixth Form has performed very well against national and local performance figures.
+With an A*-E pass rate of 99% and 50% of all grades achieved at A*-B, these very pleasing figures should ensure that the Sixth Form has performed very well against national and local performance figures.
 In addition, students achieved a record number of A* and A grades with 21% of qualifications achieved at this level.
 This demonstrates that Commonweal Sixth Form has once again been successful in achieving its goals of helping students to gain high levels of academic qualification and progress onwards to further academic studies.
 Students have responded to the high standards of teaching and excellent pastoral support with enormous commitment and hard work and this is reflected in these results.
 In addition, three students have secured prestigious places at the University of Oxford.

-Our Yr 13 students now leave us for the next exciting chapter in their lives and we wish them the very best.
-Our Yr 12 students have already laid very solid foundations to ensure that they achieve their goals this time next year regardless of the additional challenges that they have faced.
-As always, our commitment remains to work with a very broad range of students to ensure that they are able to achieve above and beyond their own expectation.
-We would like to thank all parents and carers for their support during the challenging two years of A Level and CTEC study.
+Our Year 13 students now leave us for the next exciting chapter in their lives and we wish them the very best.
+Our Year 12 students have already laid very solid foundations to ensure that they achieve their goals this time next year regardless of the additional challenges that they have faced.
+As always, our commitment remains to work with a very broad range of students to ensure that they are able to achieve above and beyond their own expectations.
+We would like to thank all parents and carers for their continued support during a challenging two years of A Level and Level 3 study.